MitchTODO/PrivateBlockChain/README.md

 #### levelSandbox.js

 Contains leveldb class, this allows blocks on the chain to be persistent.
 The functions within the class are asynchronous meaning multiple operations can occur at once.
-Asynchronous operations are done through <a href = "https://developers.google.com/web/fundamentals/primers/promises">Promises </a> witch have to be dealt with appropriately.
+Asynchronous operations are done through <a href = "https://developers.google.com/web/fundamentals/primers/promises">Promises </a> which have to be dealt with appropriately.

 #### RESTful_api.js